 Assembly polls: 3 minority-dominated seats witness highest voter turnout in Delhi

-The three minority-dominated seats of Mustafabad, Matia Mahal and Seelampur recorded the highest voter turnout in the Assembly elections here on Saturday, polls officials said.
-According to the data shared by the officials, Mustafabad in northeast Delhi recorded 66.29 per cent voter turnout till 5 pm.
+Three minority-dominated seats of Mustafabad, Matia Mahal and Seelampur recorded the highest voter turnout in the Delhi Assembly elections on Saturday, polls officials said.
+According to the data shared by officials, Mustafabad in northeast Delhi recorded 66.29 percent voter turnout till 5 pm while Matia Mahal in Old Delhi, the area that saw anti-Citizenship (Amendment) Act protests, recorded a voter turnout of 65.62 percent.

-Matia Mahal in old Delhi, the area that saw anti-Citizenship (Amendment) Act protests, recorded a voter turnout of 65.62 per cent.
-Seelampur, another minority seat in northeast Delhi, recorded 64.92 per cent voting.
-The seat had also seen anti-CAA protests in December.
+Seelampur, another minority-dominated seat in northeast Delhi, recorded 64.92 percent voting.
+The are had also seen anti-CAA protests in December.
+Long queues were seen outside polling stations in areas like Jaffrabad, Jamia Nagar, Turkman Gate, and Shaheen Bagh which have been witnessing protests against the Citizenship (Amendment) Act.

-Till 5 pm, the national capital recorded a voter turnout of 57.87 per cent.
+At the Shaheen Bagh protest site, women voted in batches.
+Mehzabeen Qureshi, who returned to the protest site after voting, said, "I stayed at home to let other women in the house go out and vote.
+Now I have joined them here at Shaheen Bagh after voting.
+I voted today to secure democracy."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)